IUSmusic/TAP/README.md

 ## Overview

-Tap2Track is a self-contained browser app that turns rhythmic tapping into three generated drum-track choices.
+TAP is a self-contained browser app that turns rhythmic tapping into three generated drum-track choices.

 It is designed to work with:
 - desk taps captured as button taps